 An international internship is any internship where you are working for a company based outside Australia.
 You can be working at a host company in your home country if you are currently overseas, or you can work remotely for an overseas company if you are based in Australia (or in a third country).
 If you have secured your own internship overseas, you may be eligible to apply to use it as part of the internship subjects.
-We can currently assess applications to undertake internships for overseas students who are studying remotely in the following regions or countries and who are also citizens of these countries, or for students who want to work remotely from Melbourne for a company in these regions/countries:
+We can currently assess applications to undertake internships for overseas students who are studying remotely overseas and who are also citizens of these countries, or for students who want to work remotely from Melbourne for a company abroad.

 - Mainland China

 - New Zealand

 For other destinations, if you are a citizen of the country, contact email@example.com to enquire.

 Please refer to the Handbook for eligibility for each subject:

 There is no minimum WAM requirement for self-sourced internships for ENGR90033.

 If you are unsure of your course requirements or elective credits, you should book a course advice appointment.